-The disputed territory of Kashmir has caused India and Pakistan to fight two wars since their partition in 1947.
-Thousands of militants have fought for the separation of Kashmir from India: some demanding accession to Pakistan and others calling for complete independence for the region.
-In 2019, a series of attacks on Indian forces by Pakistani-based militant groups, coupled with political efforts by the Indian government to strip Jammu and Kashmir of its autonomy escalated the long-running conflict and deteriorated the humanitarian situation in the region.?
+The disputed territory of Kashmir has been the cause of two wars between India and Pakistan since they separated in 1947.
+Thousands of militants have fought for the separation of Kashmir from India: some demanding accession to Pakistan, and others calling for complete independence for the region.
+In 2019, a series of attacks on Indian forces by Pakistani-based militant groups, coupled with political efforts by the Indian government to strip Jammu and Kashmir of its autonomy, escalated the long-running conflict and deteriorated the humanitarian situation in the region.?

-Shelling between Pakistani and Indian security forces and militant attacks, especially along the Line of Control (LoC), have caused displacements and casualties.
-In Jammu and Kashmir, approximately 75-100,000 people are temporarily displaced each year due to conflict.
-While cross-border displacement is rare, reports indicate that 40,000 refugees from Indian-administered Kashmir are living in Pakistan-administered Kashmir in poor conditions in camps in Muzaffarabad.
-The number of displacements on the Pakistan side of the LoC are not verifiable due to information gaps.?
+Shelling between Pakistani and Indian security forces and militant attacks, especially along the Line of Control, have resulted in displacements and casualties.
+In 2020, almost daily clashes between the two militaries were recorded.
+In Jammu and Kashmir, approximately 75,000–100,000 people are temporarily displaced each year because of conflict.
+While cross-border displacement is rare, reports indicate that 40,000 refugees from Indian-administered Kashmir are in Pakistan-administered Kashmir, living in poor conditions in camps in Muzaffarabad city.
+The number of displacements on the Pakistan side of the Line of Control cannot be verified, because of information gaps. ?

 There is limited information regarding the humanitarian situation in the Kashmir region, owing to access restrictions imposed by both governments.
-In Jammu and Kashmir, this lack of information is exacerbated by severe restrictions on communications services.
-Protection is a significant concern.
-Reports indicate human rights violations by militants and government security forces are common on both sides of the LoC.?
+In Jammu and Kashmir, this lack of information is worsened by severe restrictions on communications services.?

 Health: In Jammu and Kashmir, access to healthcare is constrained by communications and movement restrictions.
-The situation is marked by medicine shortages, delayed treatment, and inaccessibility of health facilities.
-In Azad Kashmir, access to healthcare is less restricted, however, the infrastructure, especially in rural areas is generally poor, and disease outbreaks are common.
+The situation is marked by medicine shortages, delayed treatment, and inaccessible health facilities.
+In Azad Kashmir, access to healthcare is less restricted, but infrastructure – especially in rural areas – is generally poor, and disease outbreaks are common.
 Refugees in Pakistan report limited access to healthcare.?

 Humanitarian Access Constraints